 Students who wish to reenter Bolivar Technical College after withdrawing due to mitigating circumstances or academic dismissal must submit an application for readmission.
 Students who left the college with a balance owed must pay the balance in full before reapplying.
 If accepted, students in general programs (programs except RN and PN) will reenter the semester from which they withdrew or were terminated (if returning on academic probation, please refer to Reestablishing Satisfactory Academic Progress policy).
-Students who attend at least one day of the Professional Nursing, Practical Nursing, or Medical Assistant programs are allowed one readmission to that program.
+Students who attend at least one day of the Professional Nursing (associate degree), Practical Nursing, Medical Assistant, or the RN to BSN Completion programs are allowed one readmission to that program.

-If a student withdraws or is terminated from a nursing cohort, he/she may reapply for acceptance into a cohort if he/she meets current college admissions criteria as found on page 5 and program cohort admissions as found on pages 6-7.
+If a student withdraws or is terminated from the Professional Nursing (associate degree) or Practical Nursing cohort, he/she may reapply for acceptance into a cohort if he/she meets current college admissions criteria as found on page 5 and program cohort admissions as found on pages 6-7.
 This includes but is not limited to: